We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 be independently physically mobile.

-You must be 17 years or older and not currently undertaking Year 12 to volunteer at Mater.
-Parental consent is required for immunisations if you are under 18 years.
+You must be 18 years or older and not currently undertaking Year 12 to volunteer at Mater.

 Mater Volunteers welcomes university students and continuing education students to our volunteer program.
-The minimum time commitment is one four hour shift per week (same day and time) for four continuous months of volunteer service.
+The minimum time commitment is one, four hour shift per week (same day and time) for four continuous months of volunteer service.
+We do not offer stuctured work experience programs.

-Some roles may require a Blue Card (work with children) or a national Criminal History Check (aged care).
+Some roles may require a Blue Card (work with children) or a national Criminal History Check.
 Driving roles require a Driver Declaration form.
-Mater Volunteers will facilitate the application process and cover the costs if required.
+Mater will facilitate the application process and cover the costs if required.

-Attend an interview with the Volunteer Recruitment Coordinator, who will work with you to find the ‘right’ role that matches your skills and experience.
+Attend a phone or face to face interview with the Volunteer Recruitment Coordinator, who will work with you to find the ‘right’ role that matches your skills and experience.

 Level 3, Kelly Building